Water table depth and groundwater flow are key to understanding the amount of water that plants transmit to the atmosphere.

 Colorado School of Mines

-This work was supported by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research and Office of Advanced Scientific Computing through the Interoperable Design of Extreme-scale Application Software (IDEAS) project.
+This work was supported by the Office of Biological and Environmental Research (BER), within the U.S. Department of Energy (DOE) Office of Science, and the Interoperable Design of Extreme-scale Application Software (IDEAS) project of the Office of Advanced Scientific Computing Research (ASCR), within the DOE Office of Science.
 Simulations were made possible through support from Yellowstone at the National Center for Atmospheric Research Computational and Information Systems Laboratory.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER